Finding Your Perfect Queer Roommate: A Guide to LGBTQ+ Co-Living

 Finding a friend, partner, or roommate online is really par the course.
 Here are some online platforms we’ve found reliable:

-• Share in your group chats or post in your close friends story on IG!
-You never know who among your friends might have a coworker or friend-of-a-friend who’s looking, and there’s a good change your queer friends have some other queer friends!
+- Share in your group chats or post in your close friends story on IG!
+You never know who among your friends might have a coworker or friend-of-a-friend who’s looking, and there’s a good change your queer friends have some other queer friends who could become queer roommates!

-• Your local Queer Housing group on FB (trust us - it’s there!)
-Queer housing groups often have budget limits, and it’s a great way to find folks to fill rooms or someone to search for a new apartment with.
+- Your local Queer Housing group on FB (trust us - it’s there!)
+Queer housing groups often have budget limits, and it’s a great way to find folks to fill rooms or an LGBTQ+ roommate to search for a new apartment with.

-Wherever you decide to post, make sure to be articulate about some high level relevant information like desired neighborhood, budget, and number of bathrooms (we can at least hope to have our own, can’t we?).
-If you’re posting an image somewhere, take the time to make it full of personality so people get a quick impression of you and what you’re looking for.
+Wherever you decide to post, make sure to be articulate some high level relevant information like desired neighborhood, budget, and number of bathrooms (we can at least hope to have our own, can’t we?).
+If you’re posting an image, like a poster, somewhere, take the time to make it full of personality so people get a quick impression of you and what you’re looking for.

 2. Check out LGBTQ+ Community Events & Spaces to meet local queer community